Axos Bank vs Varo Money

 Summary of Axos Bank vs. Varo Bank

-As of August 1, 2025 Axos Bank offers an APY of 4.46% for its Axos ONE account, compared to Varo Bank's 5.00% APY for its High-Yield Savings Account account.
+As of September 18, 2025 Axos Bank offers an APY of 4.46% for its Axos ONE account, with a minimum balance of $0, compared to Varo Bank's 5.00% APY for its High-Yield Savings Account, with a minimum balance of $0.01.

 Axos Bank yields $71 more than Varo Bank on a $10,000 balance after one year.
 Axos Bank pays $446, while Varo Bank pays $375 (with an effective APY of 3.75%) - an APY advantage for Axos Bank.